Stephen-RA-King/pynamer/README.md

 [![DeepSource][deepsource-image]][deepsource-url]
 [![license][license-image]][license-url]

-As a pseudo replacement for pip search, pynamer will quickly ascertain if a project name is 'available' on PyPI.
+As a pseudo replacement for pip search, pynamer will quickly ascertain if a project name is 'available' in PyPI.

 ![](assets/pynamer.png)